85% of Maltese unlikely to report sexual offences

 Only around 24 inmates serve sentences for sexual offences every year - which the research described as "proportionally low".

-Mr Abela was speaking during a press conference for the launch of a comprehensive crime prevention strategy, aimed at reducing recidivism and victimisation.
+Dr Abela was speaking during a press conference for the launch of a comprehensive crime prevention strategy, aimed at reducing recidivism and victimisation.

-Mr Abela said the strategy for 2017-2021 was based on a number of scientific studies that had highlighted shortcomings in crime prevention, victim outreach, and rehabilitation and correctional services.
+Dr Abela said the strategy for 2017-2021 was based on a number of scientific studies that had highlighted shortcomings in crime prevention, victim outreach, and rehabilitation and correctional services.

 "This is a five-year plan, that we believe will be the start of a new direction that helps crime prevention and correctional facilities," he said.